bingomanatee/rxjs-sqlite/README.about.md

 SQLite (via better-sqlite3) only works in Node.js environments, not browsers.
 This forced us to design a server-client architecture where the SQLite adapter runs on the server while providing a reactive experience to browser clients.

 RxDB follows a document-oriented model, while SQLite is relational.
-We implemented two approaches:
+We considered two possible approaches:
-- A blob-style storage that stores documents as JSON in a single column
+- A blob-style storage that would store documents as JSON in a single column (simpler but less efficient)
-- A relational storage that maps document fields to individual columns
+- A relational storage that maps document fields to individual columns (what we ultimately implemented)

 Translating RxDB's Mango queries to SQL was complex.
 We leveraged code from the atmo-db package to handle common operators and query patterns.